Looking to add a commercial truck to your business’s vehicle inventory? Unless you have a hefty cash reserve, you’ll likely need some financing.

 Buying from a dealer assures lenders they can trust the condition of the vehicle.
 Dealerships also will have more detailed repair histories that can alert you (and the lender) to any potential problems that could leave you without a truck to generate revenue.

 Another cost that commercial truck financing companies take into account is insurance.
 Repairs and liabilities can be expensive, so lenders want to know that an accident won’t put you in jeopardy of defaulting on your commercial truck loan.

-To obtain a commercial truck loan, you’ll likely need to show you have insurance.
+You’ll likely need to show you have insurance to obtain a commercial truck loan.
 Your plan may need to have the following: